RaiderHQ/ruby_raider/README.md

 and you will have a new project in the folder you are in

-Currently we only support:
+Currently we support:

-* Gerating a Selenium with both Cucumber and Rspec framework
+* Gerating a framework with Cucumber and Selenium
+* Generating a framework with Rspec and Selenium
-* Gerating a Watir with both Cucumber and Rspec framework
+* Generating a framework with Cucumber and Watir
+* Generating a framework with Rspec and Watir
-* Generating an Appium project with Rspec and Cucumber on IOS
+* Generating a framework with Rspec and Appium for IOS
+* Generating a framework with Cucumber and Appium for IOS

 In order to run the appium tests, download the example [app](https://github.com/cloudgrey-io/the-app/releases/tag/v1.10.0)